nodys/spreadstream/docs/README.md

 ### Rc file
 The rc file must contain the `credential` key with the google authentication token created previously.
 You can add any other spreadstream options (see `spreadstream --help`).
 The location of the rc file depend on your needs: either at a [standard rc file path](https://www.npmjs.com/package/rc) or specified using the `--settings` option.

+*You can too try the new (alpha) spreadstream config generator which supports Oauth2 authentication: `spreadstream init`*

 **Exemple:**

 ```js